Nursing

 The NJCU Nursing Department sponsors a chapter of Sigma Theta Tau International Honor Society of Nursing.

-The Nursing Department at NJCU offers three programs leading to the Bachelor of Science in Nursing (BSN) degree.
-One is an accelerated, second-degree program for non-nurses who hold bachelor degrees in other fields, a non-accelerated program, which has the same curriculum as the accelerated program over five semesters and the last program is designed for registered nurses who hold associate degrees and wish to continue their education and obtain BSN degrees.
+The Nursing Department at NJCU offers two programs leading to the Bachelor of Science in Nursing (BSN) degree; an accelerated, second-degree BSN program for non-nurses who hold bachelor degrees in other fields, a program designed for registered nurses who hold associate degrees and wish to continue their education and obtain BSN degrees.

-The pre-licensure programs (ABSN, Non-ABSN) are accredited by the New Jersey Board of Nursing.
+The pre-licensure ABSN program is accredited by the New Jersey Board of Nursing.
 Applicants and students with complaints about the program may contact the NJ Board of Nursing as below.

 New Jersey Board of Nursing